The so-called completing the square is a method for solving quadratic equations of the form

 This proves the statement.

-The Theorem about the geometric series is
+The theorem on the geometric series reads

 \[ \begin{align} \sum_{n = 0}^{\infty}q^n = \frac{1}{1 - q}\tag{A.8}\label{eq:geometr_reihe} \end{align} \]